VidKreca/QuickSorts/README.md

 ##### Specs for testing:
 - Time is average of at least 1000 sortings
 - Array is 1000 numbers in range (-100, 100)
-- All ran on same computer
+- All ran on same machine
 - Pseudo-code for timing:
 ```
 for 1000 times: